-- a project plan - a project budget - a risk management plan - attach detailed evidence that supports assessment criteria responses (where applicable) - accountant declaration (template provided on business.gov.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable).
+- a project plan - a project budget - evidence to certify that the facility owner or their representative has provided consent to undertake the project, including relevant third parties for shared infrastructure (if applicable) - accountant declaration (template provided on business.gov.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support.

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total size of all attachments cannot exceed 20MB.
+The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.